 There is one kitchen gadget that can pay dividends when it comes to extending the reliable shelf life of your food, even something like raisins: the vacuum sealer.

-If you are going to store raisins for more than a couple months, or if you want to make sure they have the best possible chance to last in a humid environment, sealing them in a special mylar bag with a vacuum sealer is your best bet.
+If you are going to store raisins for more than a couple of months, or if you want to make sure they have the best possible chance to last in a humid environment, sealing them in a special mylar bag with a vacuum sealer is your best bet.

 Tom has built and remodeled homes, generated his own electricity, grown his own food and more, all in quest of remaining as independent of society as possible.
 Now he shares his experiences and hard-earned lessons with readers around the country.